laravel/docs/collections.md

     // []

 > [!WARNING]
-> Unlike most other collection methods, `forget` does not return a new modified collection; it modifies the collection it is called on.
+> Unlike most other collection methods, `forget` does not return a new modified collection; it modifies and returns the collection it is called on.

 <a name="method-forpage"></a>
 #### `forPage()` {.collection-method}